3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_03/angular/angular-http.md

 ### $http + services

-Okay, so we have included a bunch of starter code that looks quite a bit like the code you have previously written.
+Okay, so we have included starter code that looks quite a bit like the code you have previously written.
 There's a controller, with some hard-coded data, listing out some of the Presidents in the United States.
 Hopefully [Wikipedia](https://en.wikipedia.org/wiki/List_of_Presidents_of_the_United_States) is accurate, because who knows stuff like that off the top of their head?

 It's our job to mush together this little API we have, and our Angular application.